mozmeao/platform-docs/docs/attribution/0001-analytics.md

 ##### Begin Checkout

-We are using GA4's recommended eCommerce event [begin_checkout](https://developers.google.com/analytics/devguides/collection/ga4/reference/events?client_type=gtm#begin_checkout) for VPN referrals to the FxA Subscription Platform with purchase intent.
+We are using GA's recommended eCommerce event [begin_checkout](https://developers.google.com/analytics/devguides/collection/ga4/reference/events?client_type=gtm#begin_checkout) for VPN referrals to the FxA Subscription Platform with purchase intent.
 This event can accept values for other products but we are not currently using it for anything other than VPN.

 !!! note
     Any link to Mozilla accounts should also be using [mozilla accounts attribution](/platform-docs/attribution/0004-mozilla-accounts/)